The pros and cons of buying a penthouse apartment in NYC

 Peace and privacy.
 Penthouses are quieter than other apartments for a couple of reasons—they're further from the street noise below and never come with upstairs neighbors.
 No more toddlers running above your ceiling and disturbing your peace.

 Outdoor space (the ultimate upside).
-For many New Yorkers, having outdoor space is the end-all, be-all, and the main reason for even buying a penthouse.
+For many New Yorkers, having outdoor space is the end-all, be-all, and the main reason for buying a penthouse.

-A terrace was certainly a must for Fox (she has six pets) and is something she uses all the time.
+A terrace was certainly a must for Fox (she has several pets) and is something she uses all the time.
 “I love gardening and to sit and relax in the morning and on beautiful days,” she says.

 In some of the super-tall buildings, creating a terrace is more challenging because of wind.
 There are no terraces for the penthouses on the 96th floor at 432 Park Ave. because they would be unusable, Steinberg says.
 Buyer beware.